 Preventing Overtiredness in Newborns

-The trick to preventing overtiredness is to get your baby down as soon as they are sleepy.
 So how do we know when our baby is ready for a nap?
 Find your baby’s “sweet spot” by looking at a combination of their awake time and their sleepy cues.

-Most newborns are awake for somewhere between 45-90 minutes between naps.
-The older your baby gets, the longer their awake time will get.
 Every baby is different.
 So rather than only looking at the amount of time your baby has been awake, you want to also look for sleepy cues your baby is showing you.
+Sleepy cues are signals that your baby is sleepy and it is time to get them ready for a nap.

 Common sleepy cues we see in newborns are: